jalacloud/mcp-cti/README.md

 * Real-time Threat Intelligence: Access the latest threat data from AlienVault OTX's global community
 * Comprehensive IOC Analysis: Check if IPs, domains, URLs, or file hashes are known to be malicious
 * Threat Actor Profiling: Retrieve information about known threat actors and their activities
-* Cached Results: Optimized performance with local caching of API responses
+* Cached Results: Optimised performance with local caching of API responses
 * Asynchronous API: Built with modern async Python for efficient handling of API requests

 ## Tools Provided